 - Difficulty: Medium/Hard

-- Warnings: No official warnings, however, the area is slated for a future resort development so please inquire with the Valemount Visitor Centre for the latest update.
+- Warnings: August 7, 2018: After the log bridge it’s muddy for the rest of way up (mid-shin), would suggest staying on the sides of the trail.
+The area is slated for a future resort development so please inquire with the Valemount Visitor Centre for the latest update.

 - Wheelchair accessible: No